(This article will explain what you should expect from me, what I expect from clients and all FAQs. It will regularly be updated)

 1. Caring about irrelevant things.

-For instance, in terms of investment platforms, we deal with some that are regulated as investment platform companies (such as Moventum) and others that are insurers or offshore bonds (such as Investors Trust, one of the many providers we use).
+For instance, in terms of investment platforms, we deal with some that are regulated as banking or investment platform companies and others that are insurers or offshore bonds (such as International Assurance, one of the many providers we use).

 However, that makes no difference to the returns, as the same funds and ETFs are used.
 It is merely a regulation issue.